unstoppabledomains/resolution-java/README.md

 ### Default Ethereum Providers

 resolution-java library provides zero-configuration experience by using built-in production-ready Infura endpoint by default.
-Default Ethereum provider is free to use without restrictions and rate-limits for CNS (.crypto domains) resolution.
+Default Ethereum provider is free to use without restrictions and rate-limits for UNS resolution.
+To resolve ENS domains on production it's recommended to change Ethereum provider.

 ### Custom Ethereum provider configuration